 It is important to speak to a specialist here.
 Gather as much information as possible.
 Be sure your doctor answers all of your questions.
 Most importantly, look for a location that is continually researching stem cell technology and gathering patient data.
 The most up-to-date data and tools are essential.

 Knee treatment is available through many stem cell therapy providers.
-However, it is advisable to choose those specializing in orthopedic applications of stem cells, such as Regenexx.
-Regenexx has determined that an ACL tear where the two parts are separated by less than an inch may be a candidate for its needle-based stem cell procedure.
+However, it is advisable to choose those specializing in orthopedic applications of stem cells, such a GIOSTAR, Regenexx, or others.

-In 2014, our Founder and CEO Cade Hildreth, was treated with stem cells for a knee injury.
+Interestingly, our Founder and CEO, Cade Hildreth, was treated with stem cells for a knee injury.
 Cade’s procedure was performed by Dr. Mayo Friedlis at the National Spine and Pain Center in Fairfax, VA.
 Dr. Friedlis is part of a group called Stem Cell Arts, which has locations in McLean, VA, and Chevy Chase, MD.

 What Are Stem Cell Therapy Costs for Knees?

 Costs differ based on location and doctor specialization.
-Some people only need a single treatment with other need several treatments.
-Costs per treatment typically range from $1,500 to $5,000.
+Some people only need a single treatment, while other people require several treatments.

 Stem cell treatment for knee pain can be beneficial.
 Many people appreciate it as a minimally invasive treatment option.
 In many cases, it can be an alternative to invasive surgical procedures.
 It can also help with most types of pain, both chronic and acute.